 A Transit Dependence Index (TDI) is a method in measuring relative concentrations of transit-dependent populations using the data summarized in Table II-3.
-There are five major factors that make up the TDI formula; population density (PD), amount of vulnerability based on zero-vehicle households (AVNV), amount of vulnerability based on elderly populations (AVE), amount of vulnerability based on youth populations (AVY), and amount of vulnerability based on below-poverty populations (AVBP).
+There are five major factors that make up the TDI formula; population density (PD), amount of vulnerability based on zero-vehicle households (AVNV), amount of vulnerability based on elderly populations (AVE), amount of vulnerability based on below-poverty populations (AVBP).
 The amount of vulnerability is determined by finding the overall average of each transit dependent group within the study area.
 Using this average, an incremental score, also known as the amount of vulnerability, is assigned from 1 (very low) to 5 (very high).
 This score is then used in the following formula:

-TDI= PD x (AVNV +AVE + AVY + AVBP)
+$TDI = PD \times (AVNV + AVE + AVY + AVBP)$